pflyly/AzaharPlus/README.md

 Below is the readme from Azahar, unchanged.

-The Azahar logo is the propertuy of PabloMK7 and angyartanddraw
+The Azahar logo is the property of PabloMK7 and angyartanddraw
 ---

 ![Azahar Emulator](https://azahar-emu.org/resources/images/logo/azahar-name-and-logo.svg)